Elizabeth Kenny: Polio treatment

-In the US
+In the United States

 In 1940, the New South Wales government sent Kenny and her adopted daughter Mary, who had become an expert in Kenny's method, to America to present her clinical method for treating polio victims to doctors.
 After a sea journey from Sydney to Los Angeles and by rail to San Francisco, Chicago, New York City, back to Chicago and to the Mayo Clinic in Rochester, Minnesota, she was given a chance to show her work in Minneapolis, Minnesota.
 Doctors Miland Knapp and John Pohl, who headed polio treatment centres there, were impressed and told her she should stay.
 They found an apartment for Kenny and Mary; several years later, the city of Minneapolis gave them a house.
 The city was Kenny's base in America for 11 years.
 In a 1943 letter to the British Medical Journal, Kenny noted, "There have been upwards of 300 doctors attending the classes at the University of Minnesota."

-During this time, several Kenny treatment centres were opened throughout America, the best-known being the Sister Kenny Institute in Minneapolis (opened 17 December 1942; now the Courage Kenny Rehabilitation Institute).
+During this time, several Kenny treatment centres were opened throughout the United States, the best-known being the Sister Kenny Institute in Minneapolis (opened 17 December 1942; now the Courage Kenny Rehabilitation Institute).
 Dr Knapp served as director of training at the Minneapolis Sister Kenny Institute after it opened in 1942, and was director of physical medicine and rehabilitation from 1948 to 1964 as well.
 There were also facilities at the New Jersey Medical Center and the Ruth Home in El Monte, California.
 She received honorary degrees from Rutgers University and the University of Rochester.
 She joined for lunch US President Roosevelt, whose paralytic illness was believed to be polio, discussing his treatment at Warm Springs.
 In 1951, Kenny topped Gallup's most admired man and woman poll as the only woman in the first ten years of the annual list to displace Eleanor Roosevelt from the top.
 The Sister Kenny Foundation was established in Minneapolis to support her and her work throughout the United States.